nibtr/nibtr.github.io/content/_index.md

 ## Hieu Nguyen.

-I'm a full-stack developer working at a small startup.
-Outside of work, I'm interested in systems programming and spend my spare time doing recreational projects and reading books on the subject, trying to dig deeper into how things work under the hood.
+I'm a full-stack developer currently working for a small [startup](https://www.devsamurai.com/en/).
+In my free time, I like exploring systems programming - building side projects and reading books on the subject to better understand how things work under the hood.

-I also enjoy learning both programming and natural languages - it's a great way to explore how different systems and paradigms work and how they shape the way we think and solve problems.
+I also enjoy learning both programming and natural languages - it's a fun way to stay curious and explore new perspectives.

 ## daily drivers

 - ed: neovim
-- terminal: alacritty + tmux
+- term: alacritty + tmux
 - os: void (desktop), macos (work).

 ## contact